mnsn/appid-python-flask-example/README.md

         #some code I found in the internet to convert RS256 to pem
 ```

-That's it after finishing this process your website is fully protected by appid.
+That's it!
+After finishing this process your website is fully protected by appid.